Can You Have a Guide Dog If You’re in the Philippines and You are Blind?

 Guide dogs and their characteristics

-A small dog
+small dog breed

 Size of the dog, their temperament and their traits